invisible0831/Watermark-Detection/README.md

-This project detection product images with watermark.
+This project detects product images with a watermark.
 You can download the dataset from this [link](https://static.quera.org/dl/dk-dataset.zip).